 - Students desiring to complete a dual degree must earn at least 12 hours of distinct, advanced level coursework in the LAS major discipline.
 Careful planning is important because the courses used as distinct advanced coursework in the LAS major cannot be used in meeting another degree program's requirements.

 - Curricular combinations with significant course overlap are not allowed.
-Examples include: chemistry/biochemistry, chemical engineering/biochemistry, chemistry/chemical engineering, biochemistry/integrative biology, and biochemistry/molecular and cellular biology, and CS+X/CS+X.
+Examples include: chemistry/biochemistry, chemical engineering/biochemistry, chemistry/chemical engineering, biochemistry/integrative biology, biochemistry/molecular and cellular biology, and CS+X/CS+X.

 - Students must also review the university rules governing dual degrees, which can be found in §3: 801 in the Student Code.

 University regulations on dual degrees require that the 30 additional hours for the dual degree must be completed on the Urbana campus.

 All dual degree candidates in the College of Liberal Arts & Sciences must be enrolled in LAS for a minimum of two semesters.
 In addition, the candidate must complete 12 distinct advanced hours in the LAS major that are not used in meeting the requirements for any other degree program.

 Maximum terms of eligibility

 All candidates for LAS degrees are accorded a maximum of 10 semesters of total university enrollment to complete their degrees.
 This includes semesters completed at other institutions.

 Timing in completion of dual degree